stoermelder/vcvrack-packone/docs/PanicRoom.md

 # stoermelder PANIC ROOM

-PANIC ROOM is an utility module.
+PANIC ROOM is a utility module.
 It restricts your modular space within Rack, making it impossible to patch outside of a defined area.

 ### How to use